What happens at Speaking Connections?

 Growing your confidence in speaking

-It's a safe, supportive space where you can take your time (there's no pressure to participate).
+- It's a safe, supportive space where you can take your time (there's no pressure to participate).
 Want to simply observe the room and get a feel for the gathering before choosing to join in?
-Head to the ‘comfort zone corner’ with creative distractions courtesy of New Day; and of course, our ‘I’ll skip this one...’ cards that guarantee you a pass when you do take part.
+Head to the ‘comfort zone corner’ with creative distractions; and of course, our ‘I’ll skip this one...’ cards that guarantee you a pass when you do take part.
 We want you to have as much choice as you need so you don’t ever feel out of your depth.

 How do I get involved?